holehouse-lab/shephard/docs/interfaces.rst

 	# in the file `DNA_binding_domains.tsv`
 	interfaces.si_domains.add_domains_from_file(small_proteom, 'DNA_binding_domains.tsv')

-By using interfaces we ensure that, as long as you can write your data in a format that complies with a Track, Site, Domain, or Protein_attribute file, you can be sure it will be correctly read into SHEPHARD and is then accessible within the larger framework.
+By using interfaces, we ensure that, as long as you can write your data in a format that complies with a Track, Site, Domain, or Protein_attribute file, you can be sure it will be correctly read into SHEPHARD and is then accessible within the larger framework.

 si_sites